 The Refuge Volunteer Program is actually made up of three smaller programs, each adding its own uniqueness to the overall operations of the Refuge.
 The programs are made up of the following: General Volunteers, Resident Volunteers, and Internships.
 Each program offers hands-on, working experience in the day-to-day activities of the Refuge.

-Visitor Services volunteers help run the Refuge visitor center, answer questions, act as receptionist and run the Nature Store both during the week and exclusively on weekends.
+Visitor Services volunteers help run and clean the Refuge visitor center, answer questions, act as receptionist and run the Nature Store both during the week and exclusively on weekends.

 Education volunteers form the back-bone of the refuge's volunteer outreach activities, and as such they must undergo more specialized training and background clearance than those who only work in visitor services.

 Resource Management is a broad term that encompasses many different jobs.
 Volunteers performing resource management duties do a lot of different things.
-They assist our forestry staff in cruising timber, they assist our wildlife biology staff with wildlife monitoring activities, and they assist our maintenance staff with trail improvements and minor construction projects.
+They assist our forestry staff in cruising timber, they assist our wildlife biology staff with wildlife monitoring activities, and preparing areas for prescribed burning.

 This program offers a unique opportunity for recreational vehicle and/or trailer volunteers to live and work at the refuge.
 It is only open to those volunteer candidates who own their own trailer and/or RV.
 Volunteers commit to work at the refuge 32 hours a week, for a minimum of thirty days.

 In exchange for their services, the refuge provides a full hook-up trailer pad plus access to garbage and laundry facilities.
-Volunteers perform work in the same area of operations as do our general volunteer staff, i.e. visitor services, environmental education and resource management.
+Volunteers perform work in the same area of operations as do our general volunteer staff, i.e. visitor services, environmental education, maintenance, and resource management.

 This opportunity provides an excellent introductory experience into the operations of a National Wildlife Refuge.
 Candidates perform a variety of natural resource management activities and visitor services, and they are introduced to many different facets of managing a wildlife refuge.